 If you’ve ever had an iced oatmeal cookies then you’ll know exactly what these are.
 You probably can even taste them just reading the title!

-It always reminds me of the package of mother’s cookies, with the purple and pink stripes on it.
+It always reminds me of the package of mother's iced oatmeal cookies, with the purple and pink stripes on it.
 The packaging is so easy to spot, so you just knew if mom bought some.

 But if you’ve never had one here’s what you can expect.
 Think of a cookie very similar to an oatmeal raisin, minus the raisins and not as chewy.
 These also have a layer of icing on top of them.